Ocead/timestamping/README.md

 You may want to change the configuration of a TSA if the URL to the server or the keychain of the server change.
 To do so (provided default options):

-1. Change the associated files/directory on branch `sig`.
+1. Change the associated files/directory on branch `sig-`.
-2. Commit the changes to `sig`.
+2. Commit the changes to `sig-`.

-Upon committing to the `sig` branch, the timestamps for the changed TSA configurations will be updated for all branches that already have a timestamp of the previous version of the TSA configuration.
+Upon committing to the `sig-` branch, the timestamps for the changed TSA configurations will be updated for all branches that already have a timestamp of the previous version of the TSA configuration.

 ### Deleting a TSA configuration

 To delete a TSA configuration (provided default options):

-1. Delete the associated directory in `rfc3161` on branch `sig`.
+1. Delete the associated directory in `rfc3161` on branch `sig-`.
-2. Commit deleting the directory to `sig`.
+2. Commit deleting the directory to `sig-`.

 ## Options